rauversion/rauversion-phx/README.md

   - [ ] share button playlist/show
   - [x] playlist player
 - [ ] Fix specs on tests/rauversion-web
-- [x] Make GithubActions work!
 - [ ] Listening history
 - [ ] Give feedback on upload preprosessing
-- [ ] Refactor audio processing, add proceesing queue for the after upload
 - [ ] A logo for rauversion
 - [ ] Albums
-- [ ] A WYSIWYG editor for Markdown for Track/Playlist description
-- [ ] Telemetry for dashboard